bevyengine/rfcs/rfcs/34-system-graph-flavors.md

 The maintainability of system ordering constraints can be enhanced in the future with the addition of tools that serve to verify that they are still useful.
 For example, if-needed ordering constraints that can never produce any effect on system ordering could be flagged at schedule initialization time and reported as a warning.

+Additional graph-style APIs for specifying causal ties may be helpful, as would the addition of a `.always_run_together` method that can be added to labels to imply mutual causal ties between all systems that share that label.